 The first things to consider when selecting the best riding lawn mowers for hills are the yard size and terrain.
 Riding mowers can handle varying types of terrain.
 Most mowers include some height adjustment, but root-ridden or pockmarked lawns require higher clearances to prevent damage to the blade and minimize the damage of getting stuck.

 Yard size dictates one essential aspect of mowing: the time it takes to do the job.
 Consider the size of the yard against the speed of the mower.
 Huge yards can take hours to mow; cut down on mowing time by getting a mower that’s fast and efficient enough to get the job done in a reasonable amount of time.
+However, a small riding mower may be more than suitable for a 2-acre yard.

 Gas vs. Electric